steveshogren/hugo-blog/content/post/purity-is-good-design.md

 "I need access to the data".
 This is beyond silly.
 A get/set around a field is mathematically equivalent to just accessing the field directly.
 If encapsulation is the goal, this pattern completely fails to even provide that.

+Note: the caveat to this is _interfaces_.
+If you desire to make an interface on several data structures in a language like Java or C#, you are required to make a getter and setter around each field you desire to expose through the interface.
+Consider this a language tax.

 ## Encapsulation Makes